bulgariamitko/gravity-spy/README.md

   --image_dir=Trainset
 ```
 8. Download `tf_files` from docker dontainer to local machine: docker cp `containerId`:/tf_files /tf_files [i had some issue with this step, but it should work]

-## Work with the newly trained algorithm
-1. Download the python code for labeling new images: `curl -L https://goo.gl/3lTKZs > label_image.py`
+9. Download the python code for labeling new images: `curl -L https://goo.gl/3lTKZs > label_image.py`

-2. Copy all files from Docker /tf_files to your local machine: `docker cp <containerId>:/file/path/within/container /host/path/target` For example when you are inside Docker you will see the prompt will be: root@a0428763b71f: and a0428763b71f is the containerId
+## Use the newly trained algorithm
-3. Locate the /tf_files inside your local machine and use algorithm: `python label_image.py Trainset/blip/[someimage].jpg`
+- Locate the /tf_files inside your local machine and use: `python label_image.py Trainset/blip/[someimage].jpg`.
+As a result you should get that this image is blip

 ## Reinforcement learning
-- When we are sure an image is a given class, that means when all 4 images are more then 80% sure to be of a specific class, then add it to the Trainset.
+- When we are sure an image is a given class, that means when all 4 images are more then 50% sure to be of a specific class OR we have an image that is more then 90% sure that is of a curtain class, then add it to the Trainset/[the class that the algorithm have desided those 4 images have to go]
-- After that train the algorithm again with the newly added Trainset
+- After that train the algorithm again with the newly added images in the Trainset

-### How to do that
-1. Copy the image we are sure it is of a given class to the docker of the given class.
-Example: `docker cp testImages/fe60d99e-c8ec-4a59-a00b-7c7f44b484a3.jpg b1d858f2edc6:/tf_files`
+# gravity.php
+The perpose of this file to collect images from https://www.zooniverse.org/projects/zooniverse/gravity-spy/ website and put them into folders with the name of the `subject`.
+The subject is used to group 4 images of the same type in one.
+We are using this subject number and we are creating 10 folders with each folder having inside 4 images which all images should be the same class.
+The only difference of those images are that they are of different measuring size, but they are all belong to one class.
+What is the code doing:
+1. Using Guzzle to get all 40 images grouping them by there subject number
+2. Deleting all images and folders in the folder 'testImages'
+3. Saving all 40 images in 10 folders with the name of the subject and each folder containing 4 images.

+# gravity2.php
+This file is the second stage in the API im building of automatically providing the correct classification using deep learning with TensorFlow.
+What is the code doing:
+1. Converting all images from png to jpg as all images have to be in jpg format
+2. Deleting all png images as we dont need them anymore
+3. Displaying every image and calculating using the algorithm what class this image belong to
+4. At every 4 images (the whole folder) decide whatever those 4 images belong to a class or not.
+The desition is base on whatever all images belong to 1 class and the averange proccent of all 4 images is more then 50% OR if the algorithm decide that there is one image that is more then 90% of a certain class.
+Then it is copying all 4 images to the folder tf_files/Trainset/[the class the algorithm decided this image belongs]
+5. Put all subjects into one json file as an array so when there is the same subject the code is not retraining again on the same images.
+The file is located at results/results.json

 ## Results
 <img src='https://panoptes-uploads.zooniverse.org/production/subject_location/06ff6f06-56d3-4ac6-b184-488fe5d4f1c8.png' width='200'>